Skip to main content

 LAF's Megan Barnes will participate in a special lunch panel discussion about CELA's and LAF's shared goals to connect research and practice through the Landscape Architecture Research Exchange initiative.
 LAF will also co-present the Forster Ndubisi Professional Service Award and provide updates to the CELA Board of Directors and the administrators of each university landscape architecture program.

-Special Lunch Panel Discussion, Thurs, March 19 1:00-1:55pm PT Representatives of CELA, LAF, and Landscape Journal reflect on the Landscape Architecture Research Exchange, a recent pilot initiative developed in collaboration between CELA and LAF.
-The initiative – including a webinar and live virtual event with a goal of connecting academic and professional practitioners around shared research interests – received significant interest from academic and professional practitioners.
-Panelists will discuss potential next steps for this partnership as well as wider implications and what is needed next.
+Join representatives of CELA, LAF, and Landscape Journal to reflect on the Landscape Architecture Research Exchange (LARX), a recent initiative developed in collaboration between CELA and LAF.
+The initiative – including a webinar and live virtual event connecting academic and professional practitioners around shared research interests in landscape architecture – received significant interest among participants.
+Panelists will discuss the types of knowledge most needed by the discipline – especially in professional practice – and how CELA, LAF, and other allied organizations might support collaborative research through efforts like the LARX.
+Panelists will also share insights, opportunities, and potential trajectories for the LARX as well as broader implications for teaching, research, and practice.

 Megan Barnes, Sr. Program Manager, Landscape Architecture Foundation

-James A. LaGro Jr, PhD, PLA | University of Wisconsin-Madison Emeritus | Editor-in-Chief, Landscape Journal
+James A. LaGro Jr, PhD, PLA, University of Wisconsin-Madison Emeritus | Editor-in-Chief, Landscape Journal

 Taner Ozdil, PhD, University of Texas at Arlington | CELA President